 The original BLIS database contains statute laws of Hong Kong in English and Chinese, constitutional instruments, national laws and other relevant instruments, collections of terms and expressions used in the laws of Hong Kong and subject indices of Ordinances.
 This corpus contains only statute laws of Hong Kong in English and Chinese, constitutional instruments, national laws and other relevant instruments published up to year 2000.

 The original files were in html format, and document level alignment was indicated by file names.
-The LDC converted the html files into plain text files using an automatic conversion software, and segmented the files at sentence boundaries.
+LDC converted the html files into plain text files using automatic conversion software, and segmented the files at sentence boundaries.
 Efforts were made to remove tables from all files.

 Hong Kong News

 Hong Kong News contains press releases from July 1997 to October 2003 from the government of HKSAR.
 The HKSAR publishes press releases in both Chinese and English on a daily basis.
 Most press releases are available in both languages, some were translated from English to Chinese, some were translated from Chinese to English.